 - Avoid stimulants such as alcohol, caffeine and nicotine.

 - Encourage exercise, as it tends to improve sleep.
 Consider scheduling physically demanding activities earlier in the day.
 For example, bathing could be done in the morning.

-- Limit naps later in the day, but make sure that the person gets adequate rest if they need it.
+- Limit naps later in the day, but make sure that the person gets adequate rest.
 Fatigue can increase the likelihood of late-afternoon restlessness and exacerbate sundowning.

 - Use night-lights in the bedroom, hall, and bathroom if the darkness is frightening or disorienting.

 - Take precautions to provide a safe space for your loved one to sleep, so you can get a solid night’s rest, even if he or she stays awake or tries to wander.